-Lake Angeles Trail is a 6.5 mile heavily trafficked out and back trail located near Port Angeles, WA that features beautiful wild flowers and is rated as difficult.
+Lake Angeles Trail is a 6.5 mile heavily trafficked out and back trail located near Port Angeles, Washington that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, camping, and snowshoeing and is accessible from June until October.

 Directions from Port Angeles: Find Hurricane Ridge Road behind the Pioneer Memorial Museum and drive southward along the highway 5 miles to the park entrance.
 Within the park the road climbs 3.5 miles southeastward to Lookout Rock.
 From this overlook Hurricane Ridge Road turns westward.
 Follow the road 5 miles to the Third Peak Trailhead, which lies on the western side of the road.